-- 1. A grievance or complaint is defined as an alleged violation, misinterpretation, or misapplication of the expressed terms of this contract, established teacher personnel policy, or board policy pertaining to teachers. - 2.
-The term "signed" shall mean a written or stamped name of the grievant or grievants affixed to the presented grievance. - B. A written grievance, as required herein, shall adhere to the following conditions: - 1.
-It shall be presented within thirty (30) school days of the alleged violation(s). - 2.
-It shall be signed by the grievant or grievants. - 3.
-It shall be specific. - 4.
-It shall contain a synopsis of the facts giving rise to the alleged violation. - 5.
-It shall cite the section or subsections of this contract, personnel policy, or board policy alleged to have been violated. - 6.
-It shall contain the date of the alleged violation. - 7.
-It shall specify the relief requested. - C. All preparation, filing, presentation, or consideration of a grievance shall be held at times other than when a teacher or participating Association representative are to be at their assigned teaching stations unless mutually agreed otherwise. - D. Grievance Procedures.
-The grievant or grievants may have an Association representative present at any level. - Level 1: In the event that a teacher believes there is a basis for a grievance, he/she shall present in writing the alleged grievance to his/her building principal within thirty (30) school days of the alleged violation.
-The building principal shall indicate his/her disposition of the grievance in writing within ten (10) school days after receiving the alleged grievance. - Level 2: If the teacher is not satisfied with the resolution at Level One, or if no disposition has been made within ten (10) school days of the Level One presentation, the teacher shall transmit the written grievance to the Superintendent within ten (10) school days.

-- Level 3: Within ten (10) school days of receipt of the written grievance, the Superintendent or his/her designee shall meet with the teacher concerning the grievance, indicate his/her disposition of the grievance in writing within ten (10) school days of such meeting, and furnish a copy thereof to the teacher. - Level 4: If the teacher is not satisfied with the disposition of the grievance by the Superintendent or his/her designee, or if no disposition has been made within ten (10) school days of such meeting, a written copy thereof shall be filed within ten (10) school days thereafter with the Board.
+- l.
+A grievance or complaint is defined as an alleged violation, misinterpretation, or misapplication of the expressed terms of this Agreement. - 2.
+The term "signed" shall mean a written or stamped name of the grievant or grievants affixed to the presented grievance. - B. A written grievance, as required herein, shall adhere to the following conditions and shall - 1.
+Be presented within thirty (30) school days of the alleged violation(s). - 2.
+Be signed by the grievant or grievants. - 3.
+Be specific.

+- 4. Contain a synopsis of the facts giving rise to the alleged violation. - 5.
+Cite the section or subsections of this contract alleged to have been violated. - 6.
+Contain the date of the alleged violation. - 7.
+Specify the relief requested. - C. All preparation, filing, presentation, or consideration of a grievance shall be held at times other than when a teacher or participating Association representative are to be at their assigned teaching stations unless mutually agreed otherwise. - D. Grievance Procedures.
+The grievant or grievants may have an Association representative present at any level. - Level 1: If a teacher believes there is a basis for a grievance, he/she shall present in writing the alleged grievance to his/her building principal within thirty (30) school days of the alleged violation.
+The building principal shall indicate his/her disposition of the grievance in writing within ten (10) school days after receiving the alleged grievance. - Level 2: If the teacher is not satisfied with the resolution at Level One, or if no disposition has been made within ten (10) school days of the Level One presentation, the teacher shall transmit the written grievance to the Superintendent within ten (10) school days. - Level 3: Within ten (10) school days of receipt of the written grievance, the Superintendent or his/her designee shall meet with the teacher concerning the grievance, indicate his/her disposition of the grievance in writing within ten (10) school days of such meeting, and furnish a copy thereof to the teacher. - Level 4: If the teacher is not satisfied with the disposition of the grievance by the Superintendent or his/her designee, or if no disposition has been made within ten (10) school days of such meeting, a written copy thereof shall be filed within ten (10) school days thereafter with the Board.
 A Board committee of three (3) members shall meet with the teacher concerning the grievance within thirty (30) school days.
 The Board committee shall provide a written disposition of the grievance no later than ten (10) school days thereafter.
 A copy of such disposition shall be furnished to the teacher. - Level 5: If the Board committee and the aggrieved teacher shall be unable to resolve any grievance, it may, within ten (10) days after the decision of the Board, be appealed to mediation with the Michigan Employment Relations Commission. - Level 6: If, after mediation, the Association is not satisfied with the disposition of the grievance, or if no disposition has been made, the grievance may be submitted to arbitration within thirty (30) school days by providing the Board written notice that arbitration will be pursued.
-If the parties cannot agree as to the arbitrator within ten (10) school days from the notification date that arbitration will be pursued, he/she shall be selected by the American Arbitration Association in accord with its rules, which shall likewise govern the arbitration proceeding.
+If the parties cannot agree as to the arbitrator within ten (10) school days from the notification date that arbitration will be pursued, he/she shall be selected by the

+American Arbitration Association in accord with its rules, which shall likewise govern the arbitration proceeding.